 06. Promote your brand

 The “If you build it, they will come” motto may have worked for Kevin Costner’s character in Field of Dreams, but in reality, this advice isn’t really helpful for any new business.
 Instead, you’ll want to plan ahead and decide on the best marketing strategy for your brand and your audience.

 Email marketing is an effective way to reach your audience and share all the interesting things you’re doing.
 You can create and send email campaigns such as newsletters, sale promotions and product updates that look great across all devices and that are designed for a wide array of messages.
 Email marketing can also improve overall user engagement with your brand, as well as drive traffic to your site.

 Optimizing for SEO, as you may already know, is key to increasing traffic to your site.
 SEO has the potential to provide your brand with important web exposure, and is one digital marketing strategy used across all types of online businesses.
 On-page SEO is one of three ways to boost your website’s ranking on search engines.
 Armed with the keywords from your research, you can implement those terms naturally throughout your content to boost your site on search engine results.

 Social media marketing helps your business gain quick exposure and reach crowds of different people worldwide with little or no cost.
 Whether it’s Facebook, LinkedIn, Instagram or anything else, you’ll need to post engaging content about your business.
-Some of the best social media marketing practices to bear in mind are regular postings, adding hashtags and emojis, live streaming and all forms of direct interactions with followers.
+Some of the best social media marketing practices to bear in mind are regular postings (manually or via tool like an RSS feed), adding hashtags and emojis, live streaming and all forms of direct interactions with followers.